-This is an excellent question and should be asked before developing a cleaning and disinfecting program.
+This is an excellent question which you should ask before developing a cleaning and disinfecting program.
 The Centers for Disease Control and Prevention (CDC) states in most cases, “cleaning with an effective detergent is all that is needed to […] maintain a healthy facility.”
 This is because proper cleaning removes most soils and contaminants from a surface.
-Disinfectants should be used only when needed to eliminate (kill) any remaining contaminants or pathogens on a surface.
+You should only use disinfectants when needed to eliminate (kill) any remaining contaminants or pathogens on a surface.

 3. How Do We Determine if Disinfectants Are Necessary?

 To determine this requires a cleaning and disinfecting audit.
 For example, when building owners are looking for ways to reduce water consumption, one of the first things they do is conduct a water audit.
-They tour the facility, looking for wherever water is being used, where water-saving fixtures or devices could be installed, where water is unnecessarily being used, and where leaks are evident.
-While there are no average savings, most building owners and managers report that water consumption is reduced considerably after completing a water audit.
+They tour the facility, looking for the following:

-In the same way, we may reduce the number of disinfectants used in a facility by conducting a cleaning and disinfecting audit.
+In the same way, we can reduce the number of disinfectants used by conducting a cleaning and disinfecting audit.
 This is key to a sensible cleaning and disinfecting program and involves a walk-through looking for these three types of areas:

 High-Touch or High-Risk Areas

-Building users touch these areas frequently throughout the day; thus, they are highly likely to become contaminated.
+Building users touch these areas frequently throughout the day, likely causing contamination.
 Office kitchens and restrooms are perfect examples, as are commonly used conference rooms.
-Cleaning and disinfecting are necessary for these areas and may even need to be performed several times throughout the day.
+Cleaning and disinfecting are necessary for these areas.
+In fact, you may even need to clean them several times per day.

-These areas will not need to be cleaned as often and may not need to be disinfected at all.
-Storage and mechanical rooms are perfect examples.
+You will not need to clean these areas as often and you may not need to be disinfect them at all.
+For example, storage and mechanical rooms may not need disinfecting.

 Moderate Touch/Moderate Use Areas

 These areas typically pose negligible health risks to building users.
 This could include rarely used conference or meeting rooms or classrooms.
-In commercial cleaning, these areas are usually cleaned before/after use or as needed but seldom disinfected.
+In commercial cleaning, you usually clean these areas before/after use or as needed but you seldom disinfect them.

 Implementing a Sensible Cleaning and Disinfecting Program

-With our disinfecting audit completed, we can now begin implementing a sensible cleaning and disinfecting program that helps minimize the overuse of disinfectants.
-This will not only improve the health of a building but also increase worker productivity.
-If certain areas do not need to be cleaned or cleaned and disinfected, crews can devote more time to those areas that do require more frequent cleaning and disinfecting.
+With our disinfecting audit completed, we can now implement a sensible cleaning and disinfecting program that minimizes the overuse of disinfectants.
+This will improve the health of a building.
+Moreover, it will increase worker productivity.
+If crews do not need to clean or disinfect certain areas, they can devote more time to those areas that do require more frequent cleaning and disinfecting.

 Cleaning and Disinfecting and High-Flow Fluid Extraction

-Finally, a sensible cleaning and disinfecting program help crews determine what cleaning tools and equipment should be used.
-For instance, Kaivac recommends their N-List disinfectant KaiBosh be used when cleaning and disinfecting with Kaivac cleaning systems.
+Finally, a sensible cleaning and disinfecting program help crews determine what cleaning tools and equipment to use.
+For instance, Kaivac recommends using their N-List disinfectant KaiBosh when cleaning and disinfecting with Kaivac cleaning systems.